 The wine has a bright nose of fresh peach and ripe citrus.
 The palate reveals notes of Honeydew melon, plum, and Blood orange.
 The 2020 Riley’s Rows Rosé is delightful on its own but has the character and depth of flavor to pair with food.
 It can be enjoyed on the pontoon boat or with a duck confit salad at a top restaurant.

-The 2020 Riley’s Rows Sauvignon Blanc was sourced from the Redwood Valley Grape Ranch, which we own and farm in Mendocino County.
+The 2020 Riley’s Rows Sauvignon Blanc was sourced from the Redwood Valley Grape Ranch, in Mendocino County.
 The wine offers a bright nose of melon and citrus blossom.
 The palate opens with ripe Meyer lemon and resolves into a delightful Ruby Red grapefruit note.
 The goal with this wine is to offer a fresh style of Sauvignon Blanc with pretty fruit, great acidity, and a clean finish.
 As always, it is desired to make this a varietally-correct wine that is well made, delicious, and affordable.
-Pairs beautifully with fresh seafood like a sea bass or scallop crudo or sashimi.
+Pairs beautifully with fresh seafood like a sea bass or scallop crudo or sashimi

 The Roy Estate Cabernet Sauvignon is among the finest examples of Napa Valley’s landmark 2016 vintage.
 The nose shows intense dark fruit with notes of tobacco, cigar box, cedar and fresh mountain herbs.
 On the palate, the wine is full-bodied yet energetic.
 An inviting hint of sweetness is balanced by vibrant blackberry, blueberry and ripe plum.
 Warm undertones of oak, savory spices and precisely wrought tannins contribute to a remarkable, beguiling finish that persists for nearly three minutes.
 This is a layered, opulent wine from a heralded vintage that will only continue to improve over the next 15+ years.